Continence consumables

 Roger’s disability means he needs to use single-use disposable urinary catheters.

-Would we typically fund this?
+Would we fund this?

 Yes, we would typically fund urinary catheters and continence consumables.
-This expense is likely to meet our funding criteria.
+This expense is likely to meet our NDIS funding criteria.
 Roger would need to give us evidence the expense relates to his regular disability support needs.

-Why do we fund this?
+Why would we fund this?

-This evidence needs show:
+This evidence needs to show:

-• the annual costs for your disposable urinary catheters and continence consumables based on quotes from local suppliers
+• the annual costs for your disposable urinary catheters and continence consumables are based on quotes from local suppliers

-What else do we consider?
+What else do we think about?

 We might also provide funding for: